showdownjs/showdown/README.md

 ## Node compatibility

-Showdown has been tested with node 0.8 and 0.10.
-However, it should work with previous versions, such as node 0.6.
+Showdown is intended to work on any supported node.js version (see the [node.js releases schedule](https://nodejs.org/en/about/releases/).
+The code may work with previous versions of node.js, but no accomidations are made to ensure it does.

 ## Legacy version